arista-netdevops-community/arista_eos_automation_with_eAPI/README.md

 ### About the demo

 The python script [eAPI_demo.py](eAPI_demo.py):
-- generates EOS configuration files from the template [config.j2](config.j2).
+- generates EOS configuration files from the template [config.j2](config.j2) and the variables in the [host_vars](host_vars) directory.
 This includes interfaces configuration and EBGP configuration.
+The generated configuration files are saved in the directory [config](config)
 - uses eAPI to configure the devices
-- uses eAPI to audit the devices states.
-This includes interfaces and BGP states.
+- uses eAPI to audit the BGP states.
+This scripts runs two sort of audits:
+  - it uses the device configuration as a SoT.
+It audits all the configured BGP neigbhors
+  - it uses the device variables as a SoT.
+It audits only the desired BGP neighbors.
+To audit only the desired BGP neighbors,  it generates EOS show commands from the template [audit.j2](templates/bgp_audit.j2) and the variables in the [host_vars](host_vars) directory and save these show commands in the directory [audit](audit).
+So to audit only the desired BGP neighbors, we reuse the same variables we used to generate the configuration files.

 ### Lab topology

 ### Demo building blocks

 - The inventory file is [inventory.yml](inventory.yml)
-- The variables are defined in the [host_vars](host_vars) directories
+- The variables are defined in the [host_vars](host_vars) directory
-- The file [config.j2](config.j2) is a template used to generate devices configuration
+- The directory [templates](templates) has the templates
-- The directory [config](config) has the devices configuration generated from the template [config.j2](config.j2)
+- The directory [config](config) has the devices configuration generated from the template [config.j2](templates/config.j2) and the variables in [host_vars](host_vars) directory
+- The directory [audit](audit) has the EOS commands generated from the template [audit.j2](templates/bgp_audit.j2) and the variables in the [host_vars](host_vars) directory.
+So to audit the devices, we reuse the same variables we already used to generate the configuration files.
+To get the devices states, we use eAPI to run these show commands and parse the output.
-- The file [eAPI_demo.py](eAPI_demo.py) generates EOS configuration files from the template [config.j2](config.j2), and uses eAPI to configure the devices and to audit the devices states
+- The file [eAPI_demo.py](eAPI_demo.py) generates EOS configuration files from the template [config.j2](templates/config.j2), and uses eAPI to configure the devices and to audit the devices states

 ### Run the demo